-- Potential to earn your Work Study Award during term of service
+- Potential to earn your Work Study Award during your term of service.

-- Work with amazing people, learn from a child, play fun games, and enjoy your time while answering to a great need in our community
+- Work with amazing people, learn from a child, play fun games, and enjoy your time while answering a great need in our community.

-Each Corps member is partnered with a small group of children with whom they will work with twice each week for two hours each session.
-Corps members also gain meaningful insight into early childhood education by assisting in the classroom of their partner child each week.
+Each Corps member is partnered with a small group of children with whom they will work with twice a week for two hours each session.
+Corps members also gain meaningful insight into early childhood education by assisting in the classroom of their partner children each week.
 Corps members commit to serve part-time, 12–14 hours per week, during the school year.

 Time commitment breakdown: